Inferring Displacement Fields from Sparse Measurements Using the Statistical Finite Element Method: Material Model Selection and Stress Inference with StatFEM

 \subsection{Material Model Selection}

 In this section, we examine the influence of the prior material model on the posterior results, and we demonstrate which material model best explains observation data.
 We first assume that the material is a rubber-like material.
 The geometry of the plate is shown in \autoref{subfig:2D_ip_Geometry}, where $R = 0.4$ is the radius, $L = 4$ is the length, $H = L$ is the height, and the applied load is a traction $\overline{\vecT}_X = 100\,\si{\MPa}$ in $X$-direction.
 The corresponding mesh and the sensor locations are illustrated in \autoref{subfig:2D_ip_meshing_sensors}.
-The number of nodes is $\nnode = 1273$, and the number of sensors is $\nsen = 127$.
-The material parameters are Young's modulus $E = 200\,\si{\GPa}$ and Poisson's ratio $\nu = 0.25$.
+The number of elements is $1200$, the number of nodes is $\nnode = 1273$, and the number of sensors is $\nsen = 127$.
+The standard Lagrange linear shape functions were employed for the elements, and integration was performed using $4$ Gauss points.
+The material parameters are Young's modulus $E = 200\,\si{\GPa}$, and Poisson's ratio $\nu = 0.25$.

 We then simulate the SFEM solution of the problem with two material models, namely the linear elastic (LE) and the nonlinear hyperelastic St. Venant Kirchhoff (SV) material model.
 The stochastic displacement field is evaluated with uncertain Young's modulus $E(\vecX) \sim \mathcal{LN}\big(\mu_E=200 \,\si{\GPa}\, , \, \sigma_E^2=20^2 \,\si{\GPa}^2\big)$.
 In this step, we use the regression method to estimate the PC coefficients of the displacement field with $P = 9$ and $S = 2P = 18$ regression points.
 Note that because of the nonlinearity involved in the SV model displacement-strain relations, we use the iterative Newton-Raphson method.
-The contour plots of the mean horizontal displacement field and its standard deviation in $X$-direction for both LE and SV models are presented in \autoref{fig:2D_ip_FEM_moments_ux_PC}.
+The outputs of SFEM are the mean vector and covariance matrix of the displacement field, denoted as $\MuPC \in \bbR^{2546 \times 1}$ and $\CuPC \in \bbR^{2546 \times 2546}$, respectively, which are computed using \eqref{eq:meanCovPC}.
+The contour plots of the mean horizontal displacement field $\MuxPC \in \bbR^{1273 \times 1}$ and its standard deviation $\STDuxPC \in \bbR^{1273 \times 1}$in $X$-direction for both LE and SV models are presented in \autoref{fig:2D_ip_FEM_moments_ux_PC}.
 Moreover, the stochastic displacement field is calculated with PC, and the accuracy is verified with an MC simulation with $\NMC = 10,000$.

 In order to compare the results of FEM, SFEM, and statFEM more easily, we choose the horizontal displacement along $Y=0$ as a reference line; see the red line in \autoref{subfig:2D_ip_meshing_sensors}.
 The comparison of SFEM results on the reference line for LE and SV models are presented in \autoref{subfig:2D_ip_SFEM_u_refrenceLine}.
 In the next step, we generate synthetic observation displacement data on sensor locations based on the displacement solution obtained with the SV model and the predefined hyperparameters given as